AM-Exercises/exercise2/README.md

 # Landing Page Project

-In this project I created the navigation of a landing page.
+In this project I created the navigation for a landing page.